ibehave-ibots/Notebook-Driven-Development/Day1/afternoon/.ipynb_checkpoints/Project-checkpoint.md

 - [ ] Resources should be given/highlighted for further information

 Application:
-1. markdown
+1. panel preview
-2. code
+2. panel layout
-3. pandas
+3. launching terminal from jupyter lab
-4. hvplot
+4. `panel serve name.ipynb` from terminal
-5. slide tag
+5. github public repo creation
-6. export as reveal.js
+6. manual upload and download of notebooks